-COURSE REQUIREMENTS: Students will give two 15 minute Powerpoint presentations on the evolutionary significance of some medical practice or disease.
-Each student will write two 5-8 page papers based on their presentations.
+COURSE REQUIREMENTS: Students will give two 20 minute Powerpoint presentations on the evolutionary significance of some medical practice or disease.
+Each student will write two 6-10 page papers based on their presentations.
 Papers will be due TWO WEEKS AFTER the in-class presentation.
 Students will also write one abstract each week summarizing either the assigned readings from the textbook or the presentations made by the other students.

-TEXTBOOK (REQUIRED): Gluckman, Beedle and Hanson, Principles of Evolutionary Medicine, Oxford University Press, 2011).
+TEXTBOOK (REQUIRED): Gluckman, Beedle and Hanson, Principles of Evolutionary Medicine, Oxford University Press, 2nd Edition.

-ABSTRACTS: Each SET of in-class presentations will be abstracted and the abstract graded.
+ABSTRACTS: Each reading will be abstracted and graded.
+Each SET of in-class presentations will be abstracted and the abstract graded.
 (See Abstract handout for details).
-These abstracts are due every Friday in class starting the fourth week of class.
+These abstracts are due in class.
 Abstracts cannot be turned in late without instructor permission (which will only be given in case of demonstrated illness, emergency, medical school interview, etc).